 A foundational course on the science and practice of launching new ventures.
 The purpose is to study and experience the first stages of the entrepreneurial process: from the identification of promisin

-The current world of business is changing fast, in particular through the rise of digital technologies & the need to find a more sustainable economic model.
-These changes generate constraints but also
+The current world of business is changing fast, in particular through the need to find a more sustainable economic model and through the rise of new technologies.
+These changes generate constraints bu

 MGT-201: Introduction to entrepreneurship